 Empower is perhaps the most progressive budgeting app on this list.
 You can open an interest-bearing online checking account in addition to getting personalized budgeting advice.

 - Weekly AutoSave automated savings withdrawals

 - Interest-bearing checking account

-The checking account has no additional fees or a required minimum balance.
+The checking account has no required minimum balance.
 You may appreciate the AutoSave feature that withdraws a target savings amount weekly to prevent you from spending your loose change.

 Empower’s budgeting tools are not as in-depth as premium apps like YNAB.
 However, you can easily track your income and expenses similar to free apps such as Mint.
 The personalized tips can help you find unwanted subscriptions and overlapping expenses you can cancel.